ibm-cloud-docs/hpc-ibm-spectrumlsf/before_deploying.md

 If you decide to deploy your {{site.data.keyword.spectrum_full_notm}} cluster through the {{site.data.keyword.cloud_notm}} catalog, when you click Install, the **Generate Plan** action is skipped, and the steps go from Create Workspace to Apply Plan directly.
 You need to enter values in the catalog that work for your permissions and {{site.data.keyword.cloud_notm}} account.
 If the deployment fails, the {{site.data.keyword.bpshort}} UI can be used to fix the errors, and you can retry the **Apply Plan** step.
 {: note}

-Before you can deploy your {{site.data.keyword.spectrum_short}} cluster, you need to create or gather some information.
-To get started, complete the following steps.

 ## Confirm your {{site.data.keyword.cloud}} settings
 {: #confirm-cloud-settings}